Catarina pupfish: Extinction

 The Catarina pupfish is extinct.
 It was found in the wild in only one spring in southwestern Nuevo León, Mexico, together with Potosi pupfish (Cyprinodon alvarezi).
-In 1994, both species were "almost extinct" when their spring habitat essentially dried out; however inspection of a side spring in November 1994 indicated that a few specimens remained.
+In 1994, both species were "almost extinct" when their spring habitat essentially dried out; however, inspection of a side spring in November 1994 indicated that a few specimens remained.
 Subsequent publications indicated that both species had become extinct in the wild that year.
 The IUCN Red List also uses that designation, but cites an unpublished manuscript written earlier.

-Mexico's 2010 official list of species at risk (NOM-059-SEMARNAT-2010) indicates that Megupsilon aporus is category "E" defined as "Probably extinct in the wild".
+Mexico's 2010 official list of species at risk (NOM-059-SEMARNAT-2010) indicates that Megupsilon aporus is category "E", defined as "Probably extinct in the wild".
 Species that are considered extinct by experts are given that designation.
-However, if a species was rediscovered alive it would be given legal protection status immediately.
+However, if a species was rediscovered alive, it would be given legal protection status immediately.

-In an attempt of saving the Catarina pupfish, small numbers were brought into captivity in 1987 and 1992, but the species proved very difficult to maintain.
-Colonies were established in aquariums in Mexico, Europe and the United States, but they gradually perished.
-By December 2012, only one colony remained: It consisted of about 20 fish at the Children's Aquarium at Fair Park in Dallas, Texas.
+In an attempt to save the Catarina pupfish, small numbers were brought into captivity in 1987 and 1992, but the species proved very difficult to maintain.
+Colonies were established in aquariums in Mexico, Europe, and the United States, but they gradually perished.
+By December 2012, only one colony remained: it consisted of about 20 fish at the Children's Aquarium at Fair Park in Dallas, Texas.
 In 2013, the last female in this colony died and only four eggs hatched, all male, resulting in functional extinction of the species.
-The last remaining males were then shipped individually to Chris Martin's laboratory at the University of California, Berkeley for hybridization with Cyprinodon alvarezi in an attempt to save a hybrid population.
-Hybridization was successful, producing all female F1 progeny as documented in an earlier study, but ultimately none of the backcross individuals survived more than a few weeks, most likely due to hybrid breakdown.
-In 2014, the last male individual of this colony died in Chris Martin's laboratory (photograph in inset) and with its demise the species was fully extinct.
+The last remaining males were then shipped individually to Chris Martin's laboratory at the University of California, Berkeley, for hybridization with Cyprinodon alvarezi in an attempt to save a hybrid population.
+Hybridization was successful, producing all-female F1 progeny as documented in an earlier study, but ultimately none of the backcross individuals survived more than a few weeks, most likely due to hybrid breakdown.
+In 2014, the last male individual of this colony died in Chris Martin's laboratory (photograph in inset), and with its demise, the species was fully extinct.

 A number of Potosi pupfish, Cyprinodon alvarezi, a species restricted to the same spring as the Catarina pupfish, were also brought into captivity.
-They fared better and today populations are maintained at several aquariums and by private aquarists for conservation purposes.
+They fared better, and today, populations are maintained at several aquariums and by private aquarists for conservation purposes.
 These can be used for a future reintroduction of the species back into the wild.
 The fate of the Catarina pupfish and Potosi pupfish are just two of many conservation issues in Mexico.
-As of 2008, approximately 40% of more than 500 described freshwater fishes in Mexico are considered to be at risk and there have been about 30 extinctions mostly in the previous 50 years.
+As of 2008, approximately 40% of more than 500 described freshwater fishes in Mexico are considered to be at-risk, and there have been about 30 extinctions, mostly in the previous 50 years.
 The extinctions and threatened status of many freshwater fishes are associated with overexploitation, dewatering, habitat disruption, and competition with alien species of diverse sources.
 The inland fish fauna of Mexico is particularly vulnerable because many species (such as the Catarina pupfish) are endemic to isolated springs or small drainage systems as extensively described by Robert Rush Miller.